marcelcases/marcelcases.github.io/_posts/2018-10-03-a-two-bit-adder-in-VHDL.markdown

 ---

 ## Introduction
-This project consists in the design and implementation of a digital two bit adder.
+This project consists in the design and implementation of a digital **two bit adder**.
 To do this, two methods are used.
-The first is using VHDL code only and a full adder and a half adder as components.
-The other is using a Xininx's Vivado feature named Block Design.
+The first is using **VHDL code** only and a full adder and a **half adder as components**.
+The other is using a Xininx's Vivado feature named **Block Design**.

 ## Workflow
 The hardware description of the two bit adder has been developed using two methods.
 The first is using only VHDL code and two components, a half-adder and a full-adder, that are instantiated in the top level.
 The other method is using a Xilinx's Vivado feature named Block Design as the top level file.